Go to the Students section

 The University is clear that it must ensure that the operation of this procedure complies with the principles of natural justice.
 In broad terms, these are that:

-At an interview, you may be found not to be in breach of regulations, may be given a penalty or you may be referred to a Conduct Committee if the breach is considered to be severe.
+you may be referred to a Conduct Committee if the breach is considered to be severe.

 For more information, please consult the Student Conduct Regulations in full.